 About two years into my blogging journey was when I found out I needed to go gluten free and dairy free and I was devastated.
 It felt like my whole identity was tied to food that I was no longer able to eat.

 It took a little while, but once I got over the initial shock I became determined to use all my skills and baking science knowledge to crack the gluten free baking code.
 The first many things I made were awful, some went straight into the trash.
 But through reading, trial and error and lots and lots of testing, I finally started to grasp the art of gluten free baking.
 Then I continued to try to perfect things because I hate hearing "It's good for being gluten free".

 My goal with every recipe is to have anyone eat it and never know it's missing gluten or dairy, but my other goal is to help you on your gluten free baking journey so you realize changing your diet doesn't have to mean the end of delicious food!

-While everyone was baking sourdough during the pandemic, I wrote a cookbook on gluten free pie that is available for purchase on Amazon.
-It features eleven of my favorite pie recipes plus four gluten free pie crusts that you can fill with your favorite filling.
+While everyone was baking sourdough during the pandemic, I wrote a cookbook on gluten free pie that now has a second edition.
+It features 30 of my favorite pie recipes plus four gluten free pie crusts that you can fill with your favorite filling.